-- Adoption of video conferencing platforms has surged due to the coronavirus pandemic.
+- The adoption of video conferencing platforms has surged due to the coronavirus pandemic.

 - The implementation of AI in video conferencing has already made video meetings better.